josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🧿_warrantless_surveillance_and_risk_management_logic.md

 **Why it matters:**
 - Data collection framed as “monitoring public information,” not surveillance.
 - Outputs often include *named individuals* and *risk ratings*, transforming public data into **personal data** under GDPR.
 - Universities become data controllers — meaning students can issue **Subject Access Requests (SARs)** for any such records.

+*To be updated:* as specific structuring can make retreival under DPA more challenging.

 ---